- Strengths & Weaknesses

 Nearly all of LogMeOnce’s “unrivaled differentiators” have some sort of patent behind them, even when it doesn’t make sense.
 For example, comprehensive two-factor authentication has a patent pending status, and we expect it to stay that way.

 Thankfully, the standards are accounted for.
 LogMeOnce includes reporting, secure notes, two-factor authentication options and a mobile app.
-It also includes support for a range of different platforms, including Windows and macOS, as well as the best browsers around, such as Chrome, Firefox, Safari and Internet Explorer.
+It also includes support for a range of different platforms, including Windows and macOS, as well as the best browsers around, such as Chrome, Firefox and Safari browser.

 Trouble in Feature Town

 The rest of the features constantly had us scratching our chins and asking “why?”
 Things like Password Shock, which attempts to scare intruders when they access your device, are fine, if a bit strange.
 The problem is, it’s difficult to know what features you actually have access to.